-Pest description and crop damage Adults are somewhat smaller than a house fly.
+Pest description and crop damage Adults are somewhat smaller than a house fly and are about 0.2 inch long.
 They have brownish to black wings with dark bands.
 White maggots infest cherries.
 The mature maggot makes a hole in the cherry as it exits.
-In the Northwest, the western cherry fruit fly is known to infest both home grown and commercial cherries.
-Western cherry fruit fly is also found in wild bitter cherry, Prunus emarginata.
+In the Northwest, the western cherry fruit fly infests both home grown and commercial cherries.
+Western cherry fruit fly is also found in wild bitter cherry (Prunus emarginata).

 Pest monitoring There is no tolerance for cherry fruit fly in cherry fruit, thus the threshold is zero.
 Degree day models are used to determine first emergence in the major cherry production regions of the Pacific Northwest.
 Consult with your county Extension agent to determine the development of cherry fruit fly populations in your area.
 Yellow sticky traps hung in sunny parts of the tree will attract adults.
 Monitor daily.

 Home orchardists: Grow early-maturing varieties such as 'Chelan.'
 Pick fruit within 8 to 9 days of catching the first flies, which will happen before egg hatch.
 Remove all fruit from the trees to eliminate sites for the fly to reproduce.
 Cultivation of the soil has not been effective, as the pupae are very hard-shelled.

 Warning: Many pesticides are hazardous to bees.
 Look for bee precautionary statements on product labels and do not use these products during bloom or if bees are foraging in the orchard.

 Begin spraying late May and continue through harvest.
 Spray at 10- to 21-day intervals.
 Degree-days can also be used to better determine fly emergence which is 950 degree-days after March 1.